Renters' Rights Act 2025, Phase 1 commencement

 Does the Renters' Rights Act apply to Bournemouth landlords?

 Yes.
-Bournemouth is in England and all Renters' Rights Act 2025 provisions apply from 1 May 2026 — including Section 21 abolition, Periodic Assured Tenancy Agreements for new lettings, Section 13 rent increases (2 months' notice, once per 12 months), and Awaab's Law repair obligations.
+Bournemouth is in England and all Renters' Rights Act 2025 provisions apply from 1 May 2026, including Section 21 abolition, Periodic Assured Tenancy Agreements for new lettings, Section 13 rent increases (2 months' notice, once per 12 months), and Awaab's Law (PRS extension — date to be confirmed by secondary legislation) repair obligations.

 Does my Bournemouth HMO need a licence?